2. Regulations, food, and letting big business write the rules

 - Phthalates in perfumes or shampoo, which can result in lower testicular volume and semen production, and worse semen quality.

-Unfortunately, Trump might find a willing partner in the British government, which has itself tried to water down EU chemical laws.
+Unfortunately, America’s big business community might find a willing partner in the British government, which has itself tried to water down EU chemical laws.
 The EU is currently looking at prohibiting the use of titanium compounds in sunscreen, for instance, on the basis that tiny particles can penetrate the skin and cause cancer.
 But the EU plans were challenged by Britain even before it left the EU.27 Boris Johnson’s desire for so‑called ‘science‑based’ rather than precautionary standards could well accord with US objectives in a trade deal.

 Good regulatory practice and regulatory cooperation